-C. difficile produces invisible to the naked eye, hard to kill, microscopic spores, which are passed in the diarrhoea.
+C. difficile produces microscopic spores which are invisible to the naked eye, hard to kill, and are passed in diarrhoea.
 The spores are resistant to air, drying and heat, and can survive in the environment for months and even years.